leaderg/workout-app/README.md

 ## TO DO LIST

+  1. Seed Exercise and Workout data.
-  1. Create basic versions of the necessary components using hard coded data.
+  2. Create basic versions of the necessary components using hard coded data.
-  2. Create the User table.
-  3. Login and registration.
+  3. Login and registration handling.
-  4. Foundational Workout and Exercise tables created.
-  5. User specific table outlining exercises and stats, Number of sets, reps, and weight.
+  4. User input to log table outlining exercises and stats, Number of sets, reps, and weight.
   6. Upgrade the visuals.